Dietrich von Choltitz: Invasion of Poland

 On 18 August 1939, in preparation for Fall Weiss (Case White) – the German invasion of Poland – Choltitz was appointed the commander of the 16th Air Landing Regiment in Sagan (now Żagań, Poland).

 After the Battle of Łódź, on 12 September 1939 his regiment was transported to the airport in Łódź by the transport aircraft Junkers Ju 52.

 On 15 September, the regiment was temporarily assigned to the 10th Infantry Division.
 It participated in the Battle of the Bzura, during which Choltitz was wounded.
-On September 19, he captured 3,000 Polish soldiers and a large amount of military equipment.
+On 19 September, he captured 3,000 Polish soldiers and a large amount of military equipment.

 Battle of the Netherlands

-In May 1940, he participated in the Battle of Rotterdam, making an air landing and seizing some of the city's key bridges.
-Choltitz, the commander of the 3rd Battalion of the 16th Air Landing Regiment, began to organize his troops after landing them at Waalhaven Air Force Base.
+In May 1940, Choltitz participated in the Battle of Rotterdam, making an air landing and seizing some of the city's key bridges.
+As commander of the 3rd Battalion of the 16th Air Landing Regiment, he began to organize his troops after landing them at Waalhaven Air Force Base.
 He sent them to the bridges in Rotterdam.
 The Dutch had not stationed many soldiers in the southern part of the city.
 One unit was made up of butchers and bakers and about 90 infantrymen, the latter being reinforced by riflemen who had withdrawn from the airfield.
 The Dutch troops hid in houses that were on the route to the bridges.
 There they ambushed the approaching German troops.
 Both sides suffered casualties.
 The Germans managed to bring up a PaK anti-tank gun.
 The Dutch had to yield under the ever-increasing pressure.
 The German force then moved on to the bridges, quickly followed by the bulk of 9th Company of the 16th Air Landing Regiment.

 Meanwhile, the staff of 3rd Battalion of the 16th Air Landing Regiment had run into the Dutch in the square.
 Oberstleutnant von Choltitz′s adjutant took charge of an assault on the Dutch position but was mortally wounded in the process.
-When the Germans looked for another route to the bridges to bypass the Dutch stronghold, they managed to find a wedge that advance troops had created along the quays.
+When the Germans looked for another route to the bridges to bypass the Dutch stronghold, they managed to find a wedge that advancing troops had created along the quays.
 It was at about 09:00 when the bulk of the 3rd Battalion made contact with the defenders of the bridges.